ThomPoppins/MERN-Enterprise-Search/README.md

    │  │  │  ├─ line 21: TODO : Check if the book already exists in the database.
 Hint: Use the findOne method and consider using `unique: true` in the book schema.
    │  │  │  └─ line 22: TODO : If the book already exists, send status 409 response and a (error) message to inform the client.
    │  │  └─ companiesRoute.js
-   │  │     ├─ line 17: TODO : Check if the book already exists in the database.
-Hint: Use the findOne method and consider using `unique: true` in the book schema.
+   │  │     ├─ line 18: TODO : [MERNSTACK-110] Check if the company already exists in the database.
+Hint: Use the findOne method and consider using `unique: true` in the company schema.
-   │  │     ├─ line 18: TODO : If the book already exists, send status 409 response and a (error) message to inform the client.
+   │  │     ├─ line 19: TODO : [MERNSTACK-111] If the company already exists, send status 409 response and a (error) message to inform the client.
+   │  │     ├─ line 21: TODO : [MERNSTACK-112] Remove this function once the payment model has been fully implemented.
-   │  │     ├─ line 21: TODO : Add all properties assigned in the schema and request body, check their value to be true │  │     └─ line 42: TODO : `id` corresponding to the `paymentMethod` model document `id` │  └─ config.js
+   │  │     ├─ line 29: TODO : [MERNSTACK-109] Populate the company document with the properties from the request body if they exist.
+   │  │     └─ line 50: TODO : `id` corresponding to the `paymentMethod` model document `id`
+   │  └─ index.js
-   │     └─ line 3: TODO : if something is not working right, add books-collection to the end of the URL:
+   │     └─ line 13: TODO : [MERNSTACK-113] Configure CORS properly before deployment.
    └─ README.md
-      ├─ line 29: TODO :
+      ├─ line 346: TODO :
-      ├─ line 31: [x] Install nodemon, Express.js and Mongoose and connect Mongoose to the MongoDB database.
+      ├─ line 348: [x] Install nodemon, Express.js and Mongoose and connect Mongoose to the MongoDB database.
-      ├─ line 32: [x] Express.js server listens to PORT 5555 after successful connection to MongoDB database.
+      ├─ line 349: [x] Express.js server listens to PORT 5555 after successful connection to MongoDB database.
-      ├─ line 33: [x] Finish basic Book schema and model.
+      ├─ line 350: [x] Finish basic Book schema and model.
 For faster functional development and testing purposes.
-      ├─ line 34: [x] Set up TODO list while completing the company schema and model to get a good view of the requirements of all Company linked business logic.
+      ├─ line 351: [x] Set up TODO list while completing the company schema and model to get a good view of the requirements of all Company linked business logic.
+      ├─ line 352: [x] [MERNSTACK-103] Start using testing frameworks Mocha and Chai to write automated tests for the endpoints and ensure that the code is working correctly.
-      ├─ line 35: [ ] [MERNSTACK-74] Set up `Company` model.
+      ├─ line 353: [x] [MERNSTACK-74] Set up `Company` model.
-      ├─ line 36: [ ] [MERNSTACK-65] Create a route to save a new Company document in the database.
+      ├─ line 354: [x] [MERNSTACK-65] Create a route to save a new Company document in the database.
+      ├─ line 355: [x] [MERNSTACK-95] Test companyRouter POST route `/` for saving a new company with Postman.
+      ├─ line 356: [ ] [MERNSTACK-103] Test companyRouter POST route `/` for saving a new company with Chai and Mocha.
-      ├─ line 37: [ ] [MERNSTACK-66] Create a route to get all Company documents from the database.
+      ├─ line 357: [x] [MERNSTACK-66] Create a route to get all Company documents from the database.
+      ├─ line 358: [x] [MERNSTACK-96] Test companyRouter GET route `/` for getting all companies with Postman.
+      ├─ line 359: [ ] [MERNSTACK-104] Test companyRouter GET route `/` for getting all companies with Chai and Mocha.
-      ├─ line 38: [ ] [MERNSTACK-67] Create a route to get a single Company document from the database.
+      ├─ line 360: [x] [MERNSTACK-67] Create a route to get a single Company document from the database.
+      ├─ line 361: [x] [MERNSTACK-97] Test companyRouter GET route `/:id` for getting a single company with Postman.
+      ├─ line 362: [ ] [MERNSTACK-105] Test companyRouter GET route `/:id` for getting a single company with Chai and Mocha.
-      ├─ line 39: [ ] [MERNSTACK-68] Create a route to update a single Company document in the database.
+      ├─ line 363: [x] [MERNSTACK-68] Create a route to update a single Company document in the database.
+      ├─ line 364: [x] [MERNSTACK-98] Test companyRouter PUT route `/:id` for updating a single company with Postman.
+      ├─ line 365: [ ] [MERNSTACK-106] Test companyRouter PUT route `/:id` for updating a single company with Chai and Mocha.
-      ├─ line 40: [ ] [MERNSTACK-69] Create a route to delete a single Company document from the database.
+      ├─ line 366: [x] [MERNSTACK-69] Create a route to delete a single Company document from the database.
+      ├─ line 367: [ ] [MERNSTACK-99] Test companyRouter DELETE route `/:id` for deleting a single company with Postman.
+      ├─ line 368: [ ] [MERNSTACK-107] Test companyRouter DELETE route `/:id` for deleting a single company with Chai and Mocha.
-      ├─ line 41: [ ] Actualize, complete and correct Company scheme documentation.
+      ├─ line 369: [ ] Actualize, complete and correct Company scheme documentation.
-      ├─ line 42: [ ] Avoid working with the complex Company scheme in early stage of development.
+      ├─ line 370: [ ] Avoid working with the complex Company scheme in early stage of development.
 Work with Book scheme instead until later when ready.
-      ├─ line 43: [x] [MERNSTACK-70] Set up GET, POST, PUT and DELETE Book server routes.
+      ├─ line 371: [x] [MERNSTACK-70] Set up GET, POST, PUT and DELETE Book server routes.
-      ├─ line 44: [ ] [MERNSTACK-51] Create Jira tickets for all TODO's.
+      ├─ line 372: [x] [MERNSTACK-51] Create Jira tickets for all TODOs.
-      ├─ line 45: [ ] [MERNSTACK-53] Set up GET, POST, PUT and DELETE Company server routes.
+      ├─ line 373: [x] [MERNSTACK-53] Create GET, POST, PUT and DELETE Company server routes.
-      ├─ line 46: [ ] [MERNSTACK-55] Create User model.
+      ├─ line 374: [ ] [MERNSTACK-55] Create User model.
-      ├─ line 47: [ ] [MERNSTACK-57] Create Owner model.
+      ├─ line 375: [ ] [MERNSTACK-57] Create Owner model.
 Owner schema should set up a one-to-one relationship with the User schema by using a `userId` field in the Owner schema that references the `_id` field of the User schema.
 This will allow to associate each Owner document with a single User document.
-      ├─ line 48: [ ] [MERNSTACK-59] Create one-to-many relationship between Owner and Company in the Owner schema.
+      ├─ line 376: [ ] [MERNSTACK-59] Create one-to-many relationship between Owner and Company in the Owner schema.
 This will allow to associate each Owner document with multiple Company documents.
-      ├─ line 49: [ ] Create React app using Vite.js.
+      ├─ line 377: [ ] Create React app using Vite.js.
-      ├─ line 50: [ ] Move Vite.js documentation from backend devdocs folder to frontend devdocs folder
-      ├─ line 51: [ ] [MERNSTACK-56] Create login and register functionality.
+      ├─ line 378: [x] Move Vite.js documentation from backend devdocs folder to frontend devdocs folder ├─ line 379: [ ] [MERNSTACK-56] Create login and register functionality.
 Hash user password on register and compare hashed password on login. (see backend devdocs folder)
-      ├─ line 52: [ ] [MERNSTACK-60] Create `user` authentication and authorization functionality using JSON Web Token authorization. (see backend devdocs folder)
+      ├─ line 380: [ ] [MERNSTACK-60] Create `user` authentication and authorization functionality using JSON Web Token authorization. (see backend devdocs folder)
-      ├─ line 53: [ ] [MERNSTACK-58] When user is logged in, create a form to register a company and make user owner.
+      ├─ line 381: [ ] [MERNSTACK-58] When user is logged in, create a form to register a company and make user owner.
 Owner has admin rights at first when creating his account and registering his company.
-      ├─ line 54: [ ]
-      ├─ line 55: [ ] [MERNSTACK-61] Create `junction` table for many-to-many relationship between `owners` and `companies`. (see backend devdocs folder)
+      ├─ line 382: [ ] [MERNSTACK-61] Create `junction` table for many-to-many relationship between `owners` and `companies`. (see backend devdocs folder)
-      ├─ line 56: [ ] [MERNSTACK-62] Create `junction` table between `Company` and `Project`.
+      ├─ line 383: [ ] [MERNSTACK-62] Create `junction` table between `Company` and `Project`.
 This table will be used because of the many-to-many relationship and additional properties that are needed to link a company to a project. (see backend devdocs folder)
-      ├─ line 57: [ ] [MERNSTACK-63] Create `junction` table between `User` and `Company`. (also a many-to-many relationship, user would be customer of companies and companies would have move then one customers)
+      ├─ line 384: [ ] [MERNSTACK-63] Create `junction` table between `User` and `Company`. (also a many-to-many relationship, user would be customer of companies and companies would have move then one customers)
-      ├─ line 58: [ ] After user login, display link that will `navigate` (?with `useNavigate()`?) user to `my-companies` where companies will be listed and with a company register form. (see frontend devdocs folder)
+      ├─ line 385: [ ] After user login, display link that will `navigate` (?with `useNavigate()`?) user to `my-companies` where companies will be listed and with a company register form. (see frontend devdocs folder)
-      ├─ line 59: [ ] [MERNSTACK-64] In the frontend, create a route to `/my-companies` where `user` companies will be listed.
+      ├─ line 386: [ ] [MERNSTACK-64] In the frontend, create a route to `/my-companies` where `user` companies will be listed.
-      ├─ line 60: [ ] Use react-redux in frontend to `dispatch` actions to `reducers` and `store` to `get` and `set` `state` and `props` in the frontend and combine at least 2 `reducers`.
-(Just to show that I know how to use Redux in React.) (see backend devdocs folder)
+      ├─ line 387: [ ] Use react-redux in frontend to `dispatch` actions to `reducers` and `store` to `get` and `set` `state` and `props` in the frontend and combine at least 2 `reducers`. (see frontend devdocs folder)
-      ├─ line 61: [ ] Move redux documentation on redux from backend devdocs folder to frontend devdocs folder.
+      ├─ line 388: [x] Move redux documentation on redux from backend devdocs folder to frontend devdocs folder.
-      └─ line 62: [ ] Break down all ideas in the `Future functionalities:` section below into smaller tasks and create Jira tickets for them.
+      ├─ line 389: [ ] Break down all ideas in the `Future functionalities:` section below into smaller tasks and create Jira tickets for them.
+      ├─ line 390: [ ] [MERNSTACK-102] Check for the word `property` when it should be `field` in the documentation of schemas and models.
+Check for the word `field` when it should be `property` in the documentation when talking about database `document`s
+      ├─ line 391: [ ] [MERNSTACK-114] Implement time-travel debugging with Redux DevTools.
+      └─ line 392: [ ] [MERNSTACK-115] Decide the default destination after clicking the BackButton, something like the previous page or the home page.

 ```